About

 Vice President - Sasha Drennan

-Sasha has 20 + years clinical experience in both the UK and NZ in several areas of nursing including perioperative care, plastics, general, breast and ENT surgery, district nursing and clinical education.
+Sasha has 20 + years of clinical experience in both the UK and NZ in several areas of nursing, including perioperative care, plastics, general, breast and ENT surgery, district nursing and clinical education.

-She is presently completing her masters in digital health and has a passion for nursing development that encourages best patient care and is vocal in her belief of how digital education and innovation can create care equity.
+She has a Master’s in Digital Health and has a passion for nursing development that encourages best patient care and is vocal in her belief of how digital education and innovation can create care equity.